 The Jay and Linda Grunin Foundation is a proactive grantmaker.

 Our approach to grantmaking means nearly all of the organizations we fund are identified and contacted by the Foundation’s staff.
-Intensive and collaborative planning between the Foundation and the institutions it has identified generally precedes the awarding of grants and is an integral step in its grantmaking.
+Intensive and collaborative planning between the Foundation and the institutions it has identified generally precedes the awarding of grants and is an integral step in our grantmaking.

 We want to know what success looks like to you, and how the organization knows it’s being achieved.
 What are the implications of achieving success?
 As a funder willing to take risks, we also have an appreciation for things that cannot yet be measured, but hold the promise of great impact.
 We will however work together to ensure we agree to what the measureable outcomes should be.